huffpostdata/jobs/data-journalist.md

 He or she will have access to editors and producers to help ideas become widely-read stories.

 This journalist will have strong news judgment, the gumption to pitch ideas and understand how to distinguish actionable ideas from underdeveloped ones.
-They should have a strong grasp of numbers, ability to manipulate spreadsheets and conduct meaningful analysis.
-They should have excellent visual literacy and understand the fundamentals of designing charts and maps from scratch.
+He or she should have a strong grasp of numbers, ability to manipulate spreadsheets and conduct meaningful analysis.
+The candidate should have excellent visual literacy and understand the fundamentals of designing charts and maps from scratch.
 A deep, demonstrated knowledge of JavaScript, CSS and HTML5 is key.
 Some experience with D3, SASS and mapping technologies (such as Leaflet) will also be helpful.